airbnb/chronon/docs/source/Kaggle_Outbrain.md

 --local-data-path ~/kaggle_outbrain --local-warehouse-location ~/kaggle_outbrain_parquet \
 --ds=2016-07-01 --step-days=1
 ```

+**Important:** If your machine doesn't have enough available RAM, this job may OOM.
+It might be better to quit other memory-intensive applications before running.

 #### Access the data
 You can now see the parquet data here.